Gaming Innovation Group: Organizational structure

-Gaming Innovation Group Inc. (GIG) is a publicly traded US corporation, incorporated in the state of Delaware with its registered offices at 10700 Stringfellow Rd.
-10, Bokeelia, FL 33922, Florida, USA, where accounting is located.
-GiG has been registered in the Norwegian company registry as a “Norwegian Registered Foreign Entity”(NUF) with the organization number 988 015 849.
-It has also been registered as a branch in the Malta Business Registry, under Registration No: 2309086.
+GiG Software plc.
+(GIG) is a publicly traded corporation.

 GIG is a holding company, with all commercial activities being carried out by its subsidiaries.
 GIG has subsidiaries located in Malta, Denmark, Gibraltar and Spain.
 Some of the subsidiaries based in Malta hold remote operator licences in the UK, Malta and Sweden.
-Furthermore, the two main segments of the business (GIG Media and GIG Core) are operated as follows: GIG Media is operated through Innovation Labs Ltd (a Malta based subsidiary) and iGamingCloud Inc. (a US based subsidiary), and GIG Core is mainly operated through iGamingCloud Limited (a Malta based subsidiary).
+Furthermore, the two main segments of the business (GIG Media and GIG Core) are operated as follows: GIG Media is operated through Innovation Labs Ltd (a Malta-based subsidiary) and iGamingCloud Inc. (a US based subsidiary), and GIG Core is mainly operated through iGamingCloud Limited (a Malta-based subsidiary).